Current Prize Drawing:

 Skirts should be on skirt hangers

-Pants should be hung from the ankle hems - use trouser hangers that will not leave marks.
+Pants should be hung from the ankle hems or use trouser hangers that will not leave marks.

 Never leave clothes in the plastic bags from the dry cleaners, the static attracts dust and the chemicals used in cleaning need to evaporate away.